flyteorg/flyte/docs/deployment/agents/snowflake.rst

                 supportedTaskTypes:
                 - snowflake

-Ensure that the propeller has the correct service account for BigQuery.
+Ensure that the propeller has the correct service account for Snowflake.

 Upgrade the Flyte Helm release
 ------------------------------